 Hey, I’m not perfect, and I’m still struggling with this topic.
 But it’s getting better as he gets older.
 He turns 6 today.
 I’ve been teaching him to say “excuse me Daddy, can I say something.”
 Or something of that nature…

-First of all, set a reasonable expectation.
-School-aged children have a difficult time holding their thoughts for more than a few minutes.
+First of all, set reasonable expectations in a polite way.
+School-aged children, even older children, have a difficult time holding their thoughts for more than a few minutes.
 Indicate to them as best as you can that you’ll be with them as soon as possible and then stay true to your word.

 In this article, I’ll give some effective ways to help your kids learn to listen actively, wait their turn, and communicate effectively with others.
 Easier said than done!
-I know that…but you gotta start somewhere…and here is somewhere.
+I know that…it might take a little time but you gotta start somewhere…and here is somewhere.
 Go!

 Why teaching communication skills is important